SoK: Data Minimization in Machine Learning: Discussion and Takeaways

 \para{Challenges in Operationalizing Regulatory Principles} As pointed out in \cref{sec:techniques}, regulations are often phrased in conceptually straightforward terms (e.g. ``limited to what is necessary'') but are technically challenging to instantiate (e.g., when potentially (significantly) less minimization produces (slightly) higher downstream accuracy).
 This highlights an opportunity for greater dialogue between the technical and regulatory communities.
 To facilitate this, the research community can contribute by developing more standardized benchmarks and evaluation metrics that align with regulatory concepts like ``necessity'' and ``proportionality.''
 Similarly, it is beneficial when researchers provide clear guidance on the privacy-utility tradeoffs inherent in their methods, enabling practitioners to make more informed decisions and enabling regulators to ground regulation in what is technically feasible.

-\para{Research Gaps} Much of Section~\ref{sec:techniques} discusses research areas whose connection to data minimization has not been discussed in prior work, and we suggest some future directions to integrate them into DM research.
-However, the directions mentioned are far from exhaustive; we hope that researchers continue to explore the connection between these methods and DM.
+\para{Research Gaps} Much of Section~\ref{sec:techniques} discusses research areas whose connection to DM has not been discussed in prior work, and we suggest some future directions to integrate them into DM research.
+However, the directions mentioned are far from exhaustive; we hope that researchers continue to explore the their connection.
 One broad opportunity for research is to investigate gaps in Table~\ref{tab:overview_adjacent}, where a DM-adjacent lacks a desirable property (e.g., being personalizable).
 Understanding when different techniques are compatible (or not!) may also help improve the coverage of DM techniques.